LucasDelfino92/morrowindsharp/moddingmw.md

   - Clean with tes3cmd.

 ### GAMEPLAY MWSE

-These gameplay mods require MWSE to work properly.
-Thanks to the power of MWSE, many of these mods add neat new mechanics into the game, some present in older Elder Scrolls games, others entirely new.
-In many cases, these mods can be configured in-game to suit your particular tastes.

 - [**Bed Buddies**](https://www.nexusmods.com/morrowind/mods/46632) by Merlord
 Prevents you from sleeping in owned beds unless the owner really likes you.
 Disposition requirement is based on your Personality.
 Attempting to sleep in an owned bed no longer triggers a crime, even if the owner doesn't like you.